comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 Your exit ticket for this week's studio is to:

-1. Show your legend that you have created a private repository named using the format: `[Legend]_Team_[X]`, containing your team values file.
+1. Show your legend that you have created a private repository named using the format: `[XY]_[Legend]`, containing your team values file.

 1. Show your legend your README.md where you have added the following for each team member: Name, UQ student number, Github username, and UQ email address.